-Prerequisite: Electrn $4A \ \mathcal{E} \ B$ with a grade of C or better.
+Prerequisite: Electrn 4 or Electrn 4A & B with grades of C or better.

-This course is offered as a lecture section (Electronics 20A) and a laboratory section (Electronics 20B).
+This course may be offered as a lecture section (Electronics 20A) and a laboratory section (Electronics 20B)

-Lecture, 3 hours; laboratory, 3 hours.
 The class reviews basic electronics and then covers theory and application of basic active semiconductor components such as diodes, transistors, FETs, and integrated circuits.
 The laboratory portion includes construction and measurements related to circuits studied.